by Diane Spicer

-Solo hiking concerns include worry or anxiety over hiking alone.
+Solo hiking concerns for female hikers involve worry, fear or anxiety over hiking alone.

 These emotions won't make your trip much fun, especially if you're leaving a worried or anxious loved one at home, pacing the floor until you return!

 Here's a thought provoking question about solo hiking that I received recently:

 "I first thought about hiking 25 years ago.
 I am just getting started.

 I am hiking solo and my husband is having a fit about it.
 He feels it is too dangerous.

 I have just discovered your website and I plan to ask him to look at it.